 Defining a Social Media Interaction Strategy

 Marketers should always be aware of the potential impact of their social media posts by:

-- Linking to news events with positive, thoughtful, and educating material that demonstrates expertise.
+- Linking to news events with positive, thoughtful, and educational material demonstrates expertise.

 - Avoiding potentially confrontational controversy.

-- Focusing on specific social media platforms that allow them to portray their expertise in the best light.
+- Focusing on specific social media platforms allows them to portray their expertise in the best light.

 - Keeping the messages short.